 What to do after a house fire

 After suffering a house fire, it might be difficult to determine what to do next.
-These steps will help you get back on your feet:
+These tips may help you get back on your feet:

 - Contact your insurance agent.
 You'll need to start a claim and address your immediate needs.
-"Loss of use" funds from your insurance policy may cover living and other daily expenses.
-If you receive these funds or an advance on your claim, save all receipts and keep a detailed record of all purchases.
+If needed, your agent may issue an advance for "Loss of use" from your insurance policy to cover living and other daily expenses.
+If you receive an advance on your claim, save all receipts and keep a detailed record of all purchases.
 Your insurance agent should also be able to help you secure your property and offer recommendations for cleaning up or restoring salvageable items.

 - Protect your home.
-Even though your home is damaged and you may not be able to stay there, as the owner you still need to protect it as much as possible from both weather and unlawful entry.
+Even though your home is damaged and you may not be able to stay there, you typically have the responsibility as the owner to help protect it from further risk — such as weather and unlawful entry.

 - Take care of your pets.
-Always have your pets checked by a veterinarian after a fire.
-Your pets' lungs can be damaged by smoke and burns can hide under fur.
+Consider getting your pets checked by a veterinarian after a fire.
+Your pets' lungs may be damaged by smoke, and burns can hide under fur.

 - Get a copy of the fire report.
 You can usually get fire reports from your local fire department.
 The report may be helpful in providing information for your insurance agency.

 - Address your finances.
-You'll still need to make mortgage payments — even if your home is destroyed.
-You'll also need to continue any car payments and replace any credit or debit cards that may have been destroyed in the house fire.
+Even if your home is destroyed, you may need to continue making your mortgage payment.
+You might also need to continue any car payments and replace any credit or debit cards that may have been destroyed in the house fire.

 - Recover your possessions.
-Items destroyed in a house fire are usually covered by insurance.
-Typically, the homeowners policy is a replacement-cost policy.
+Items destroyed in a house fire may be covered by insurance.
+Typically, the homeowners policy is a replacement cost policy.
 When that's the case, and a loss occurs, you will receive the actual cash value of your damaged items at the time of settlement and may recover the replacement cost once the items have been replaced.
-To help make sure everything is accounted for, keep a home inventory of your possessions.
-This inventory should include the date of purchase, cost at purchase and description of each item, wherever possible.
+To see that everything is accounted for, consider a home inventory of your possessions.
+A complete inventory generally includes the date of purchase, cost at purchase and description of each item.

 - Take care of your family's mental health.
 Disasters can make it difficult to cope.
 This is particularly true of children.
 Be patient with yourself as you work through any stress caused by the fire.
 If you or others in your family are having difficulty coping, seek support.

-Before you find yourself dealing with a loss, it's a good idea to familiarize yourself with your insurance policy and its coverages.
-Reviewing it can help you understand ahead of time what will be taken care of if a loss occurs — and what your responsibilities are.
+Before you find yourself dealing with a loss, it can be helpful to understand your insurance policy and its coverages.
+Reviewing it ahead of time might help you know what to expect if a loss occurs — and what your responsibilities may be.